 - 1. A brief description of the fee program. - 2.
 Schedule of fees. - 3.
 Beginning and ending balances of the fee program. - 4.
-Amount of fees collected, interest earned, and transfers/loans. - 5.
-An identification of each public improvement on which fees were expended and the amount of the expenditures on each improvement, including the total percentage of the cost of the public improvement that was funded with fees. - 6.
-A description of each interfund transfer or loan along with the date the loan will be repaid and the rate of interest and a description of the public improvement on which the transferred or loaned fees will be expended. - 7.
-The estimated date when projects will begin if sufficient revenues are available to construct the project. - 8.
-The amount of refunds made to property owners.
+Amount of fees collected, interest earned, and transfers/loans.

+5. An identification of each public improvement on which fees were expended and the amount of the expenditures on each improvement, including the total percentage of the cost of the public improvement that was funded with fees.

-9. Required 5-year Findings for the Childcare Impact and Traffic fee program.
+6. A description of each interfund transfer or loan, the date the loan will be repaid, the rate of interest and a description of the public improvement on which the transferred or loaned fees will be expended.

+7. The estimated date when projects will begin if sufficient revenues are available to construct the project.

+8. The amount of refunds made to property owners.